jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 vim ~/.config/alacritty/alacritty.yml
 ```

-Then copy across my [alacritty.yaml][my-yaml] configuration:
+Then copy across my [alacritty.yaml][my-yaml] configuration.

 ### Homebrew

 Package managers _simplify_ installing, updating and removing software on the
-operating system, therefore it's critical to have one.
-[Homebrew][brew] is the
+operating system.
+[Homebrew][brew] is the most popular package manager for
-most popular package manager for macOS.
-For thos coming from a Linux (Debian)
+macOS.
+For those coming from a Linux (Debian) background, Homebrew is
-background, Homebrew is essentially just the mac equivalent of `apt`.
+essentially just the mac equivalent of `apt`.

 > I pretty much use `brew` to install _everything_ I use.